alantech/iasql/rfcs/007 - Alternative Ways to Create Mappers.md

 Currently, we're developing our mappers in this category.
 But there might be other ways to integrate the logic inside the engine, without having to exactly follow our current pattern.
 I'm getting inspired by [Strapi](https://github.com/strapi/strapi), which is a headless CMS.
 You can create models using a GUI from Strapi's admin panel and the database will be changed on-air, new API routes will be added with proper logic, and it achieves these without losing performance or being in need of pushing new files to the codebase (but the codebase is changing on-air).

 So we can get inspired and create on-air mapper codes.
 But to ensure safety, we might take one of the two approaches: either by narrowing down the available variables, or the by narrowing down the available functionality.
-- Create a sandbox and run mapper's JavaScript code on IaSQL engine: in that sandbox, we can narrow down the context and not pass variables that might cause problems (not sure if that's technically possible currently, but I've found see some links: [1](https://nodejs.org/api/vm.html#vm_vm_runinthiscontext_code_options), [2](https://github.com/patriksimek/vm2)).
+- Create a sandbox and run mapper's JavaScript code on IaSQL engine: in that sandbox, we can narrow down the context and not pass variables that might cause problems.
-  - The only issue that comes to my mind is that we will be vulnerable to SSRF attacks, which can be dangerous [in EC2](https://scalesec.com/blog/exploit-ssrf-to-gain-aws-credentials/).
+  - One issue that comes to my mind is that we will be vulnerable to SSRF attacks, which can be dangerous [in EC2](https://scalesec.com/blog/exploit-ssrf-to-gain-aws-credentials/).
 Our other vulnerability to SSRF would be related to the engine's Express server, which will be accessible by the running code.
-Therefore, we'll need authorization measures for that internal API.
+Therefore, we can't let that code use `fetch` API, `fs` API, or any other APIs that might cause issues.
-  - An alternative is to use WebWorkers and provide an event-based API into and out of the worker.
+  - One way is to use VM2 to run the module code on a separate process, and provide an event-based API into and out of the worker.
 We could expose something similar to the `invoke_` functions in Postgres as events and event payloads (also including a worker-defined unique token) and they call the same named event back into the worker with the result.
   - This would be much safer as a pure JS context not allowed to require or import anything, but is a very awkward experience for the authors.
 That awkwardness can be alleviated somewhat by providing our own SDK to take more normal-looking Typescript that automatically has some implicit global functions baked in and then generating the JS bundle out.
+  - We won't pass the AWS credentials to the script provided by the developer.
+We'll provide an interface like `invoke_*` functions so that when the code needs to query the cloud or the database, it can do a message-passing with the parent process.
   - The entities and Postgres upgrade/downgrade code could also be written using this IaSQL SDK and perhaps structured fairly closely to the current module code.
-- Providing a new "safe" Domain Specific Language for IaSQL: developers can use this language to create new mappers, and we can translate that to JavaScript code on-air, while narrowing down the DSL interface to something that is "safe" (no code-execution, no unwanted database access, etc).
+- Providing a new "safe" Domain Specific Language for IaSQL: developers can use this language to create new mappers, and we can translate that to JavaScript code on-air, while narrowing down the DSL interface to something that is "safe" (no code-execution, no unwanted database access, etc.).
 The DSL does not have to be capable of creating all possible mappers (at least not at first) since if they want to do something very professional, they can just submit a PR to the engine.
   - For example: we can supply a base provider like AWS.
 And using DSL people can dynamically invoke AWS client's methods and write their logic.
 The DSL then gets parsed and converted to JavaScript code, and we'll use its interface when we need the mapper.
   - The biggest problem with DSLs, are that the module developers should learn a new language that does not help them anywhere else.